eliudio/eliud_core/README.md

 ---

-## Step 26: Configure Android Studio project for web
+## Step 30: Configure Android Studio project for web

 TODO: See currently changed uncommitted stuff (visual code)
 1. Change index.html, include the client ID in metadata!
    <a href="#web_client_ID">web client ID</a>
+2. Update favicon.png
-2. Change main.dart
+3. Change main.dart
-3. Create file firebase.json in your app <a href="#app_root_directory">root directory</a> with these contents
+4. Create file firebase.json in your app <a href="#app_root_directory">root directory</a> with these contents

 ~~~
 {